 Seabird Nest Program

-The collaborative Seabird Nest Program provides durable and sustainable nesting habitat for threatened seabirds, so they can breed successfully and we can learn about their behavior and ecology with less disturbance.
 To this end, our team of artists, designers and scientists creates and deploys customized “Ceramic Modules” for seabirds that breed underground in soil burrows, rock crevices, and caves.

 - Built entirely of clay: a durable and responsible material

 - Transportable by small boat and carried by hand